 As discussed in Section 3.4.2, four federally listed endangered species possibly occur in the vicinity of the project Study Area that are of concern.
 There is no critical habitat on the project site.
-The FAA has determined that the Proposed Action may affect, but is not likely to adversely affect the Hawaiian hoary bat, Hawaii petrel, Blackburn's sphinx moth, and Hawaiian stilt based on the following analysis.
-The FWS has concurred with the FAA determination in a letter dated April 25, 2018 (see Appendix A).3
+The FAA has determined that the Proposed Action may affect, but is not likely to adversely affect the Hawaiian hoary bat, Hawaiian petrel, Blackburn's sphinx moth, and Hawaiian stilt based on the following analysis.
+FAA conducted informal consultation with FWS under Section 7 of the ESA in preparation of this EA.
+During this informal consultation, the FWS has concurred with the FAA determination in a letter dated April 25, 2018 (see Appendix A).4

 - Hawaiian hoary bat: The FWS evaluated the potential for adverse effects to Hawaiian hoary bats from the use of barbed wire for the relocated perimeter Airport security fence and estimated the risk of take to be extremely unlikely to occur and would not result in take of the species.
 Pups of the Hawaiian hoary bat are often left unattended in trees and shrubs 15 feet or taller while the adults forage.
 If trees or shrubs 15 feet or taller are cleared during the pupping season, there is a risk of inadvertent take of young bats that are too young to fly.
 However, no trees or shrubs 15 feet or taller exist within the Proposed Action Area so disturbance of this habitat would not occur. - Hawaiian petrel: Hawaiian petrel may traverse the project Study Area at night during breeding, nesting, and fledging seasons (i.e., March 1 to December 15).
 Artificial lights can confuse fledgling petrels, causing them to "fall-out" of the sky, which could result in an inadvertent take.
 In order to avoid and minimize potential effects on Hawaiian petrels, nighttime construction would not occur during the fledging season. - Blackburn's sphinx moth: The Blackburn's sphinx moth uses the non-native tree tobacco (Nicotiana glauca) as larval host plants.
 There are currently no known Blackburn's sphinx moth or tree tobacco within the project Study Area.
 However, construction of the Proposed Action includes earth moving activities, which present the opportunity to introduce tree tobacco seeds in fill disturbed and/or added to the construction site.
-Therefore, all fill would be inspected to ensure it is free of tree tobacco or other noxious weed species to protect against introducing Blackburn's sphinx moth habitat to the project Study Area during construction of the Proposed Action. - Hawaiian stilt: The Proposed Action would not include any temporary or permanent detention basins, and it is not expected that any areas will collect water after construction is complete.
-Therefore, any impacts to stilts are expected to be insignificant or discountable.
+Therefore, all fill would be inspected to ensure it is free of tree tobacco or other noxious weed species to protect against introducing Blackburn's sphinx moth habitat to the project Study Area during construction of the Proposed Action.